segmentio/analytics-ios-iads-attribution/README.md

 }];
 ```

-Because this information in passed through the `context` object, this will not be received by other downstream integrations, unless explicitly mapped.
-[Kochava](https://segment.com/docs/integrations/kochava/) is currently the only integration which supports Apple Search Ads.
+Because this information is passed through the `context` object, this will not be received by other downstream integrations, unless explicitly mapped.
+[Kochava](https://segment.com/docs/integrations/kochava/) and [Kitemetrics](https://segment.com/integrations/kitemetrics/) are currently the only integrations which support Apple Search Ads.

 ## Example